Dominic Calvert-Lewin: Everton

+Ahead of the 2019–20 season, Calvert-Lewin was assigned the squad number 9, having worn the number 29 in his first three seasons at the club.
 On 24 September 2019, in his 100th Everton match, Calvert-Lewin scored both goals of a win at Sheffield Wednesday – rivals of his first club Sheffield United – in the third round of the EFL Cup.
-The following 6 March with his contract due to expire, and while on 15 goals from 31 games for the season, he signed a new deal to last until June 2025.
+The following 6 March, he signed a new deal to last until June 2025.
+He ended the 2019–20 season as Everton's joint top goalscorer with 15 goals in all competitions.

-On 13 September 2020, he started the 2020–21 season by scoring the winning goal with a header in a 1–0 win over Tottenham Hotspur, followed by his first Premier League hat-trick in a 5–2 victory over West Bromwich Albion.
-On 30 September, he scored a hat-trick in a 4–1 win against West Ham United in the EFL Cup.
-That made Calvert-Lewin the first Everton player to score two hat-tricks in one month since Dixie Dean in November 1931.
-Calvert-Lewin scored in the fourth succession in the Premier League with a towering header against Brighton & Hove Albion in a 4–2 victory at Goodison Park on 3 October 2020.
+Calvert-Lewin started the 2020–21 season by scoring the winning goal in a 1–0 win over Tottenham Hotspur on 13 September 2020, followed by his first Premier League hat-trick in a 5–2 victory over West Bromwich Albion on 19 September and the opening goal of a 2–1 win at Crystal Palace on 26 September.
+On 30 September, he scored a hat-trick in a 4–1 win against West Ham United in the EFL Cup, making him the first Everton player to score two hat-tricks in one month since Dixie Dean in November 1931.
 He was named as the Premier League Player of the Month for September 2020 after scoring five league goals that month.
-Calvert-Lewin scored in the fifth succession in the Premier League with another header against Liverpool in a 2–2 draw at Goodison Park on 17 October 2020.
-Calvert-Lewin scored another brace, including his ninth and 10th league goal of the season, in a 3–2 away win against Fulham on 22 November 2020.
-After scoring 21 goals in 39 matches in all competitions across the 2020–21 season, Calvert-Lewin was awarded Everton's Player of the Year award at their end of season awards evening.
+Calvert-Lewin scored in a fourth consecutive league game with a header against Brighton & Hove Albion in a 4–2 home victory on 3 October and a fifth consecutive game with another header against Liverpool in a 2–2 draw at Goodison Park two weeks later.
+He scored another brace, taking him to 10 league goals for the season, in a 3–2 away win against Fulham on 22 November 2020.
+On 10 February 2021, Calvert-Lewin scored his 50th goal for Everton in a 5–4 win against Tottenham Hotspur in the fifth round of the FA Cup.
+He finished the 2020–21 season as Everton's top goalscorer with 21 goals in 39 matches in all competitions and was named Everton's Player of the Year at the club's end of season awards evening.

-In September 2021, he had a fractured toe which kept him off the field for four months.
-On 19 May 2022, he scored the winning goal in a 3–2 victory over Crystal Palace, to secure his club's safety from relegation in the 2021–22 season.